MongusaEye/Neurosama/README.md

 The mod is still in beta-like state, so there are a few unfinished features and unsquashed bugs.
 If you find any, you can report themby creating an issue or in the Discord thread.

 Anyone is welcome to contribute to the mod!
-If you would like to join in the discussion, join the Neuro-sama Discord and click the link to the mod’s thread below.
+If you would like to participate in the discussion, join the Neuro-sama Discord and click the link to the mod’s thread below.

 ## Current features
 - Neuro, Evil and Vedal NPCs